bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/03-Algorithms/02-factorial/README.md

 # Factorial

-In this activity, you will write code to create a function returns the [factorial](https://en.wikipedia.org/wiki/Factorial) of a given number.
+In this activity, you will write code to create a function that returns the [factorial](https://en.wikipedia.org/wiki/Factorial) of a given number.

 ## Instructions